DeltaSignum/Dynamic-Zero/DIY/BUILD.md

 Use **SOTAMIA 2" full-range, 4 Ω, 10 W drivers**.

-For this build, **two drivers connected in series are recommended**.
+For the basic build, **two drivers connected in series are recommended**.

 Different drivers will behave differently.